rdmpage/biorss/README.md

 Original goal was to rely on RSS feeds, or generate my own RSS from various sources.
 Now seems better to use RSS if available, but otherwise generate schema.org-style JSON and use that directly for other, potentially richer sources.

+### Approach

+1. RSS feeds from journals regularly polled and added.
+RSS converted to “internal” format, then augmented by adding DOIs, geography and taxa.
+Store the status of each feed in `feed status.json`.
+Sadly many RSS feeds don’t support conditional GET.

+2. Some sources (e.g., Google Scholar, ZooBank) will be converted directly to “internal” format, then augmented.

+3. Feed item is modelled as a schema.org `DataFeedItem` with the publication as an `item`.

+Need to set up the harvesting to be automatic.
+Would be nice to cache things for reanalysis if needed.

 ## Feeds